 Content analysts may also be responsible for tasks such as researching topics for articles and creating outlines, monitoring social media sentiment, conducting experiments, carrying out surveys, and interpreting findings.
 You will likely also play a role in identifying any gaps in the content tech stack, and help make decisions around selecting and procuring relevant content evaluation and tracking tools.

-But your content analysis skills are most useful in tandem with strong communication skills.
-You will need to interpret data for others, conveying your findings clearly, concisely, and effectively so that they can act on it—for example, using it to decide what content to generate or how to optimize content.
+And your content analysis skills are most useful in tandem with strong communication skills.
+You will need to interpret data for others, conveying your findings clearly, concisely, and effectively so that they can act on it.
+While you might not be responsible for final content and AI recommendations, you typically are responsible for accurate interpretation of the data informing those recommendations.

 Experience with the process of content creation and the content development process will also be helpful in your role as a content analyst.
 You may be called on to research a topic, find authoritative sources, and incorporate relevant keywords for SEO purposes.